 2. San Diego, California

 Few cities can boast as many sunny days as San Diego, making it an easy choice for winter travel.
-With a near perfect year-round climate, world-class zoo, miles of beaches, and colorful Old Town, San Diego is fun for the whole family.
+With a near-perfect year-round climate, a world-class zoo, miles of beaches, and colorful Old Town, San Diego is fun for the whole family.